WilliamHoman1/Project_Repository-In-progress-/README.md

-# Project - [UPDATE TITLE HERE!]
+# Project - [SAFEHOME]

-This repository is for the semester project.
-For each milestone, you should update the corresponding section with information about your project status.
+For this first milestone, I have created the story behind my game as well as some mechanics to it.
+I am working on expanding my work but for now I am creating the basics.
+Things like ascii art and sounds are something I am looking forward to incorporating.
+I have also created different files for different aspects of the game to make my organization cleaner.

 ## Milestone 1

-Update this section to describe your project for milestone 1 and complete the following sections.
-If your project is using assets, be sure to keep the citations, sources, and resources section updated.
+My project for milestone 1 is a text based home invasion game.
+The player is set up on a storyline and is forced to protect their home as well as their life.
+To do so successfully they are faced with a series of decisions.
+Each decision made will have an effect on their home as well as their life.
+The timing of when they make that decision also matters, either late in the game or early.
+The user will have complete control over their character as well as their destiny.

 ### Current Progress

-Update this section to describe the current progress of your project.
+The current progress of my project is (just getting started).

 ### Challenges

-Update this section to describe the challenges for your project at this stage.
+My challenges for my project at this stage are creating the classes for each component of the game.
+The complexity and depth of all the options.

 ### Future Directions

-What are your plans for the next milestone?
+My plans for the next milestone is to have a complete game that is ready for more additions like sound and art.
+As well as more personalization.

 ---